 COLOSSEUM to reach the meeting with the guide for the Guided Tour from the Colosseum to the Orange Garden and

-To move around Rome by public transport, choose in advance the tourist ticket that best suits your needs.
+To move around Rome by public transport, choose the tourist ticket that best suits your needs in advance.